FlagBrew/PKSM-Scripts/dev/node/README.md

 ## Setup
 1. Make sure you have [Node](https://nodejs.org) installed
-2. Make sure you have the following files from the [PKSM-Scripts repo](https://github.com/FlagBrew/PKSM-Scripts):
+2. Copy of the [PKSM-Scripts repo](https://github.com/FlagBrew/PKSM-Scripts).
+At the very least you will need these files:
     - package.json
     - Sav.js
     - PKSMScript.js